Ford Falcon (XE): XE Phase 6

 Wayne Draper, designer of the XD and XE Falcons at Ford, was also the designer of the aftermarket based Phase 5 XD Falcon using his HO Phase Autos business in the early eighties.
 When Ford abandoned HO, Draper bought the rights to the HO name.
 HO Phase Autos were the original manufacturers of the aerodynamic kits for the Group C racing Falcons.

 The Series 1 XE Phase 6 was altered for racing, like the Phase 5 XD, to comply with CAMS regulations.
 Ford had to remove the original wing and replaced it with the DJR racing rear air dam that created more drag to fit regulations.

 The Series 2 XE Phase 6 is cosmetically updated with mirrors and door trims from the later XF Falcon.

 Market and reception

 The XE Falcon / ZK Fairlane / FD LTD range of cars combined to become the first automobiles to receive a prestigious Australian Design Award.

 As the fuel crisis eased, Australians moved away from the smaller Holden Commodore and four-cylinder medium-sized cars back to the traditional full-size Falcon.
-In 1982, for the first time in more than a decade, the Falcon eclipsed its Holden rival in terms of annual sales, and remained Australia's number one selling car until 1988.
+In 1982, the Falcon became Australia's top-selling car for the year, a title it last held in 1977, eclipsing its compact Holden rival for the first time with annual sales of 84,184 units to 78,429 units for the Commodore.
+The XE and its successors went on to top the annual sales charts through to 1988.

 Production totalled 193,890 units prior to the replacement of the XE by the XF Falcon in October 1984.